tsarn/pygon/README.md

    no internet connection because cellphone tower is not working for some reason.
    Stuff like this happens far more often than you'd think and it's never pleasant.
  - It doesn't impose a version control system on you.
-   Sometimes, I just want to use git, you know?
+   Sometimes I just want to use git, you know?
 It's easier to share, easier to reason about and supports so much more features than Polygon's VCS.
  - You don't have to wait for ages for the package to be built (yes, even with verification!)
  - All the files are stored locally and human-readable.